PlexiBot/documentation/commands/admin/kick.md

 # `+kick` command
-This command allow you to kick a member from your server.
+This command allows you to kick a member from your server.

 ## Syntax
 ```